What’s The Best SEO Content Length for Your Healthcare Site?

 Maybe, but a problem stands in our way: Page ranking lacks the clear cause and effect of fairytales.
 Sure, we know Google’s algorithm penalizes “thin” content and favors time spent on the page.
 But the rest of the mix seems as opaque as a cold bowl of porridge — including what role word count may play.

-So we took a different angle to find page length answers, one focused just on healthcare.
+So we took a different angle to find SEO content length answers, one focused just on healthcare.

 What We Found — And How We Found It